felangel/bloc/docs/fluttertodostutorial.md

 `_onTodoDeleted` in the bloc does two things.
 First, it emits a new state with the `Todo` to be deleted.
 Then, it deletes the `Todo` via a call to the repository.

 Eventually (outside of this code), the state is emitted via the Stream.
-For more details on this, see a discussion of [event flow](#commentary-event-flow)
+For more details on this, see a discussion of [data flow](#data-flow)

 When the undo deletion request event comes from the UI, `_onUndoDeletionRequested` is run.